noscene/himalia/README.md

-# Himalia - IO Instruments
+# Himalia, Kalyke - IO Instruments

-Himalia is a eurorack module with an samd51 cortex m4 mcu.
+Himalia and Kalyke is a eurorack module with an samd51 cortex m4 mcu.
 The firmeware can build complete in a docker enviroment, so it has no library conflicts on build machine.
 The firmware is written in arduino style so it is easy to use and modify.